noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 - at powerup (->powerup.prg)
   - the clock is not running
   - the time value read from the latch is 01:00:00.0 (mostly, hour might be $11 ...)
-  - the am/pm flag is random
+  - the am/pm flag is random (mostly 0)
   - the alarm is set to 00:00:00.0 by default, and because of that does not trigger unless the time is forced to 00:00:00.0 too

+- after reset (->powerup.prg)
+  - the clock is not running
+  - the time value read from the latch is 01:00:00.0 ...(?)

 Also note that the C64 kernal does not initialize or touch the TOD clock in any way (the BASIC RND function will read it), which means it can be tested without